twinfoundation/messaging/packages/messaging-connector-aws/docs/reference/interfaces/IAwsApplicationSettings.md

 > **applicationId**: `string`

-The application identificator to send the push notifications.
+The application identity to send the push notifications.

 ***